 Le Corbusier (born Charles-Édouard Jeanneret in 1887) is often referred to as the most important architect in history.
 His influence on building design and urban planning worldwide can hardly be overestimated.
 Despite his legacy, a Le Corbusier exhibition of this magnitude is long overdue in Northern Europe.
-Le Corbusier: The Secret Laboratory presents a unique opportunity to discover the many dimensions of his oeuvre – including rarely shown sculptures and paintings – and provides new perspectives from which to appreciate his work.
+Moment – Le Corbusier’s Secret Laboratory presents a unique opportunity to discover the many dimensions of his oeuvre – including rarely shown sculptures and paintings – and provides new perspectives from which to appreciate his work.

 A central theme of this exhibition is Le Corbusier’s oscillation between two seemingly disparate pursuits: his celebration of mechanical objects and his search for poetic forms.
 The exhibition will highlight the way in which this complex relationship developed from his youthful study trips around Europe to his late work, investigating the resonances between artistic work and architectural design.
 At the centre of attention for this migration of themes is Le Corbusier’s painting studio – his “secret laboratory”.